To search this site type in the keywords that best describes what your looking for in the searchfield below

 Sister Eileen Heath passed away a month before her 106th Birthday on Saturday 22 October 2011 having given a life time of service to the care and education of young people in outback Australia.

-Further information and the application form for the school year of 2018 can be found below.
+Further information and the application form can be found below.

 The following pages might be of interest to you.